bilalsul/rzv/git_explorer_mob/docs/PROJECT_FULL_CONTEXT.md

 - `lib/screens/editor_screen.dart` (EditorScreen)
   - Purpose: Host the MonacoWrapper and provide Save/format/other editor actions.
 Save currently triggers a snackbar and persists content to Prefs (via editor session helpers).
 Files opened from Home populate the editor with content and detected language via `detectLanguageFromFilename()` helper.
+  - Behavior update: when the `EditorScreen` mounts it now synchronizes the Prefs state to ensure `currentOpenFile`, `currentOpenFileContent`, and `currentOpenProject` (derived from the file path) are saved via `saveCurrentOpenFile(...)`.
+This makes the AppDrawer header show the currently opened file and project.

 - `lib/screens/settings_screen.dart` (Settings)
   - Purpose: Centralized settings UI that reads/writes to `Prefs`.